akanshSirohi/PySpeechRecognition/README.md

 # PySpeechRecognition
 Python speech recognition or speech to text conversion.<br>
-It is only a demo,run Main.py file to explore this further.
+Run Main.py file to run this demo.